 Same-Sex Marriage in Denmark: Your Complete Guide

 Denmark holds a special place in LGBTQ+ history.
-In 1989, Denmark became the first country in the world to legally recognize same-sex partnerships.
+In 1989, Denmark became the first country in the world to introduce registered partnerships for same-sex couples.
 In 2012, Denmark legalized same-sex marriage with full equal rights.
-Today, getting married in Denmark as a same-sex couple is exactly the same process as for any other couple — simple, fast, and fully recognized worldwide.
+Today, getting married in Denmark as a same-sex couple is exactly the same process as for any other couple — simple and relatively fast.
+As of 2026, around 38 countries worldwide perform same-sex marriage, and roughly 19 of the 27 EU member states perform it (Our World in Data).
+Since the EU Court of Justice ruling of 25 November 2025, all EU member states must recognise a same-sex marriage lawfully performed in another member state, even where they do not perform such marriages themselves.
+Recognition outside the EU still depends on each country's own laws.

 Why Same-Sex Couples Choose Denmark